qaziabdullah/EFI-Dell-Precision-T5500/README.md

 ## How to Install macOS Ventura

-There are two ways you can install Monterey:
+There are two ways you can install Ventura:

 1. If you have an already working macOS, download the Installer from the App Store and make a bootable Installer with `createinstallmedia` by using this command in Terminal: `sudo /Applications/Install\ macOS\ Ventura.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`